ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 ## Add a validator

 This new subnet is cool - but it doesn't have any dedicated validators yet!
 Let's add one by running the `addValidator` command and adding the name of our subnet.
+To be clear, this does _not start or run_ a validator, it only whitelists the node as a recognized validator on the subnet.

 :::info